 Oakland has the second highest per capita of artists in the country and KONO houses 20+ art venues, several murals and public art displays.
 Along with the arts, KONO features Oakland’s most popular craft beer gardens and pubs.

-If you can't make it to Oakland on a first Friday, or if you want to avoid Art Murmur crowds, do the self-guided Saturday Stroll to many galleries, including 25th Street Collective, Creative Growth Art Center, and Vessel Gallery.
+If you can't make it to Oakland on a first Friday, or if you want to avoid Art Murmur crowds, do the self-guided Saturday Stroll to many galleries, including 25th Street Collective and Creative Growth Art Center.

 In the mood to watch a movie within the comforts of home at The New Parkway Theater, a unique dine-in cinema complex.
 Featuring comfy couches, American diner food, and beer and wine, your food is served while you relax and enjoy your film.